 The iconic names of playtime like American Girl, Barbie and Hot Wheels come into your home through this FREE online resource.
 The site has easy access to content from Mattel brands including printable coloring pages, puzzles and activities, free and ready-to-play games featuring Barbie, Hot Wheels, Thomas & Friends and others, crafting and DIY projects, animated, stop-motion and live-action videos and downloadable apps.

 This Durham, North Carolina museum features “bite-sized science” as digital content to to drive curosity for science and exploration.
 Downloadable, printable at-home science activities perfect for the curious mind.

 Things are at a standstill at the Kansas Speedway for NASCAR races, but the NASCAR Hall of Fame has put together a set of hands-on activities to help kids learn at home.
 Check in each week, as they add new lesson plans and activities for all grade levels.

 You don’t have to be a National Geographic subscriber to access this site that’s taken a grownup magazine and tailored an online version for kids.
 There’s a big does of animals (reptiles, birds, mammals, dinosaurs, fish and more), nature, cultures and countries.
 You’ll also find quizzes, games and plenty of brain boosters.

-A recently-added section to the Museum’s site gets learners in the trenches on subjects ranging from patriotism, propaganda, wartime technology and more.
+A recently-added section to museum site for this Kansas City gem gets learners in the trenches on subjects ranging from patriotism, propaganda, wartime technology and more.
 Content includes articles, images, videos and more that can be searched by grade level, subject and type.

 If your kid’s a Nick Jr. fan, this site is fun for preschoolers for interaction with their favorite Nickelodeon characters as they learn preschool skills like numbers and shapes.
 Filled with printables, a printer is handy for tablework after they finish hanging out online.